 Later, I realised that being “one of the crowd” is a fruitless ordeal.
 You can never please everybody.
 Some people will prefer you one way, and others will prefer you another way.
 Yet others will never prefer you at all, because they just don’t like you.
 Trying to be one of the crowd merely amplifies this effect: like taking a photo of yourself under a fluorescent light, you come away wondering who the hell you are, and knowing that who you are ain’t you.

-After some very dark-night experiences, I went on one of those annoying soul-searching journeys.
 My mental state was like one of those movie montages where the person is drifting through domesticity and misery and the humdrum of the everyday: drinking green tea by windows and staying in bed until afternoon.
 It was a very Roman Polanski type thing.
 Have you ever seen Rosemary’s Baby?
 Well, I was Rosemary after she starts figuring out that her neighbours are demons.

 Only, I’m not Rosemary, and I don’t know my neighbours, and I wasn’t thinking about demons: I was thinking about how there is toxicity everywhere, interwoven with kindness and beauty and love and respect and autonomy.
 Sometimes even in the same place.
 And that was strange.

 Polarising my views of people — “Autistic people are safe; neurotypical people are scary,” — did absolutely nothing for me.
 Frankly, it did nothing for them, either, because it’s an arrogant disservice to think that you can understand people just because of who they are.
 People are a lot less black-and-white than you might guess.
 People are weird, and complex, and complicated, and they have about as many shadows as a forest in early evening.
 It’s almost impossible to look at someone — even someone you know well — and say that they are one way or another.
 A lot of the time, people can be one thing and also be something else, perhaps simultaneously.
 Brilliant dichotomies.